FrancisOtieno-Hub/daily-inspiration/README.md

 # Daily Inspiration — Multi-Category PWA
 A Progressive Web App (PWA) that delivers daily motivational quotes across multiple categories.
-Users can browse, favorite, share, and receive daily notifications with inspiring quotes.
+Users can browse, share, and receive daily notifications with inspiring quotes.
 Perfect for personal growth, mindfulness, and daily motivation.

 ## Features
 - **Multi-category quotes:** Browse quotes by categories like Motivation, Life, Wisdom, etc.
-- **Favorites:** Save and manage your favorite quotes for quick access.
 - **Next / Previous Navigation:** Easily navigate through quotes.
-- **Auto Mode:** Automatically cycle through quotes at a set interval.
 - **Share Quotes:** Share your favorite quotes as text or images.
 - **Daily Notifications:** Receive daily motivational notifications at your preferred time.
 - **Offline-ready:** Works as a PWA; installable on mobile and desktop.
-- **Search:** Quickly find quotes using a search box.

 ## Demo
 ![Screenshot](screenshot.png)